hieptl/netflix-clone/README.md

 Figure 25: Create web application on Firebase - Step 4.

 <a id="prequesites"></a>
-### __7.3.
+### __6.3.
 Prequesites.__

-- Step 1: Imported movies.json (in netflix-data folder) to Firebase.
-We will use that data to build Netflix application.
+- Step 1: Imported movies.json (in the Netflix-data folder) to Firebase.
+We will use that data to build a Netflix application.

-- Step 2: Created the web application on Firebase in order to get Firebase configuration.
+- Step 2: Created the web application on Firebase to get Firebase configuration.

 - Step 3: Created a project with name 'netflix-clone' by running 'npx create-react-app netflix-clone'.

-- Step 4: Replaced the content of styles.css (in netflix-html-css) to index.css so that we do not need to worry about CSS, we just need to focus on how to learn React by building Netflix.
+- Step 4: Replaced the content of styles.css (in Netflix-HTML-CSS) to index.css so that we do not need to worry about CSS, we just need to focus on how to learn to React by building Netflix.

 <a id="build-header-home-page"></a>
-### __7.4.
+### __6.4.
 Build Header - Home Page.__

 <a id="figure26"></a>
 <img src="./md-images/netflix-header1.png" alt="drawing" width="666"/>